-- 70 general purpose I/O pins with configurable pull-up/down resistors. - ◆ 10-bit ADC with input multiplexing among 6 pins. - ◆ 10-bit DAC. - Four general purpose timers/counters with a total of 8 capture inputs and 10 compare outputs.
+- SD/MMC memory card interface (LPC2367/68 only). - 70 general purpose I/O pins with configurable pull-up/down resistors. - 10-bit ADC with input multiplexing among 6 pins. - ◆ 10-bit DAC. - Four general purpose timers/counters with a total of 8 capture inputs and 10 compare outputs.
 Each timer block has an external count input. - One PWM/timer block with support for three-phase motor control.
-The PWM has two external count inputs. - Real-Time Clock (RTC) with separate power pin, clock source can be the RTC oscillator or the APB clock. - 2 kB SRAM powered from the RTC power pin, allowing data to be stored when the rest of the chip is powered off. - WatchDog Timer (WDT).
+The PWM has two external count inputs. - Real-Time Clock (RTC) with separate power pin, clock source can be the RTC oscillator or the APB clock. - ◆ 2 kB SRAM powered from the RTC power pin, allowing data to be stored when the rest of the chip is powered off. - WatchDog Timer (WDT).
 The WDT can be clocked from the internal RC oscillator, the RTC oscillator, or the APB clock. - Standard ARM test/debug interface for compatibility with existing tools. - Emulation trace module supports real-time trace. - Single 3.3 V power supply (3.0 V to 3.6 V). - Four reduced power modes: idle, sleep, power-down, and deep power-down. - Four external interrupt inputs configurable as edge/level sensitive.
-All pins on PORT0 and PORT2 can be used as edge sensitive interrupt sources. - Processor wake-up from Power-down mode via any interrupt able to operate during Power-down mode (includes external interrupts, RTC interrupt, USB activity, Ethernet wake-up interrupt). - Two independent power domains allow fine tuning of power consumption based on needed features. - Each peripheral has its own clock divider for further power saving. - Brownout detect with separate thresholds for interrupt and forced reset. - On-chip power-on reset. - On-chip crystal oscillator with an operating range of 1 MHz to 25 MHz. - 4 MHz internal RC oscillator trimmed to 1 % accuracy that can optionally be used as the system clock.
+All pins on Port 0 and Port 2 can be used as edge sensitive interrupt sources. - Processor wake-up from Power-down mode via any interrupt able to operate during Power-down mode (includes external interrupts, RTC interrupt, USB activity, Ethernet wake-up interrupt). - Two independent power domains allow fine tuning of power consumption based on needed features. - Each peripheral has its own clock divider for further power saving. - Brownout detect with separate thresholds for interrupt and forced reset. - On-chip power-on reset. - On-chip crystal oscillator with an operating range of 1 MHz to 24 MHz. - 4 MHz internal RC oscillator trimmed to 1 % accuracy that can optionally be used as the system clock.
 When used as the CPU clock, does not allow CAN and USB to run.

 - On-chip PLL allows CPU operation up to the maximum CPU rate without the need for a high frequency crystal.
-May be run from the main oscillator, the internal RC oscillator, or the RTC oscillator. - Versatile pin function selections allow more possibilities for using on-chip peripheral functions.
+May be run from the main oscillator, the internal RC oscillator, or the RTC oscillator. - Boundary scan for simplified board testing is available in LPC2364FET100 and LPC2368FET100 (TFBGA package). - Versatile pin function selections allow more possibilities for using on-chip peripheral functions.